-"You all right, Larry?," Samantha asked, concerned for her friend as she took everybody's jacket and put it in the side closet.
+"You all right, Larry?"
+Samantha was concerned for her friend as she took everybody's jacket and put it in the side closet.

 "Overly tired, I guess," Larry answered, "I was… uh… I guess you could say, seeing things at the office."

-"Seeing things?," Samantha asked, concerned once again.
+"Seeing things?"
+Samantha furrowed her brows again.
 Was that why Darrin was so out of character this evening?
 Was Darrin under a spell by one of her relatives and now was freed from it?
 Did Larry see anything?
 A million scenarios ran through her mind.

 "He's just slowly losing his mind," Louise teased.